1. Purpose of this methodology

 Inflow and outflow adjustment

 International migrants that have recently arrived or departed the UK will not necessarily meet the UN definition of a long-term international migrant (LTIM).
-We adjust the estimates from the more recent tax years to take account of this.
+We adjust the estimates from the two most recent tax years to take account of this.
 This is done by calculating the proportion of migrants that have historically become LTIM, both immigrants and emigrants, and applying this to the number of arrivals and departures in the most recent tax years.

 Students who may be excluded if they are not working or claiming benefits